You Lay a Whole Lot of Love on Me: Music video

-The music video for "You Lay a Whole Lot of Love on Me" was directed by Steven Goldmann and filmed in Montreal, Canada in August 1993, and released in September 1993.
+The music video for "You Lay a Whole Lot of Love on Me" was directed by Steven Goldmann and filmed in Montreal, Canada in August 1993.
+The video premiered to Country Music Television on September 8, 1993.
 The video features Twain performing on a large staircase, intercut with scenes of her and her love interest in various parts of Montreal.
 The video is available on Twain's DVD The Platinum Collection.